curityio/openresty-phantom-token-plugin/README.md

 ## Documentation

-See the [NGINX Lua Integration](https://curity.io/resources/learn/lua-nginx-integration/) article on the Curity Web Site.
+See the [OpenResty Integration](https://curity.io/resources/learn/integration-openresty/) article on the Curity Web Site.

 ## More Information